 1. Sound Knowledge of Linux OS:

-The first thing to do to become a cloud engineer is to gain sound knowledge and hands-on experience using Linux operating system.
+The first thing to do to become a cloud engineer is to gain sound knowledge and hands-on experience using the Linux operating system.
 If you are a cloud engineer or an architect, practicing Linux will help your fundamental understanding of the entire operating system.
-This can include deploying a virtual machine via VirtualBox or building a VM on a cloud platform, installing numerous software packages, conduct load analysis, installing and modifying packages, etc.
+This can include deploying a virtual machine via VirtualBox or building a VM on a cloud platform, installing numerous software packages, conducting load analysis, installing and modifying packages, etc.

 2. Mastering Programming Skills: